baozi-technology/baozi-web/content/28-04-2020/index.md

 ### Actually start the installation

 Simply read the `INSTALL` file.
+It is a classic `GNU make` installation.
 You have all the instructions there.
 But for the sake of being exhaustive I'll list here the steps quickly:

 * `./configure`
 * check that everything went ok or else install dependencies